While still at Art College I teamed up with Ian and we started our own printing business in a garage.

 An illustrated spread of Arabic poetry executed once again in crayon for Saudia in flight brochure, enhanced with classic Soulos calligraphy.

 Things couldn't get worse.
 First the news that my office assistant had been shot and severely wounded.
 A few weeks later in the bar of a Hotel, a friend and myself were apprehended by Kalashnikov wielding men wearing hooded kafir's.
 We were removed from the premises and forced into a jeep with a manned machine gun mounted at the rear.
-I was relieved of my passport and a precious gold and silver ring that had been made by a silversmith friend as a parting gift.
+I was relieved of my passport and a precious gold and silver ring that a silversmith friend had made as a parting gift.
 We were then driven out of Beirut at speed to eventually be put through a horrifying mock execution exercise, before they finally sped away.
 I decided then it was time to quit Beirut and arranged collection of a new passport from the British Embassy.
 My business partner lived across the green line so I informed him of my intentions and left a signed bank cheque for him to countersign so as to bring funds to London, where I'd thought we could operate from for the interim.
 He brought the cash to London and put it in his personal account.
 I was left completely penniless and had to rely on the generosity of friends.
 The ad on the left was quite prophetic as it was the last ad I designed and shot for Middle East Airlines before my own final departure.

 As illustrated here in this early promotion, we very quickly acquired an enviable list of blue chip clients.